By Frank Spillers

 Significance of the Data

-The findings from the Comscore global study provide a fresh starting point to understand the opportunities for designing user experiences, both Web and product, that resonate with women.
-Women's presence on the Web is changing, and as Comscore found- access to technology (computers and Internet access) is a major hindrance to more women getting online.
-As more of the world's women get online, the design opportunity for designing for women will be the default (not the exception- as it has been viewed in the past).
+The Comscore global study provides a fresh starting point to understand the opportunities for designing user experiences, both Web and product, that resonate with women specifically.
+Women’s presence on the Web is changing, and as Comscore found- access to technology (computers and Internet access) is a major hindrance to more women getting online.
+As more women get online, designing for women (and people of all genders) must be amplified.

-A 2002 study by Van Slyke et al. titled Gender Differences in perceptions of Web-based shopping found that women were visiting shopping sites more than men, but that men were buying over women.
-The study also recommended: "Web merchants may find it useful to use technology to increase a sense of community and create a social forum for their customers".
-Given the Comscore findings above, women's usage of the Web has clearly changed!
+A 2002 study by Van Slyke et al. titled Gender Differences in perceptions of Web-based shopping found that women were visiting shopping sites more than men; however, men were buying over women.
+The study also recommended: “Web merchants may find it useful to use technology to increase a sense of community and create a social forum for their customers”.
+Given the Comscore findings above, women’s usage of the Web has clearly changed!
 But has web design and user experience strategy kept up?

-A 2007 study by Horvath et.al. title Gender and web design software (PDF) found that web site design has an over-arching tendency to be masculine or male-oriented (in terms of layout, colors, font) than to be female-friendly.
+A 2007 study by Horvath et.al., Gender and web design software (PDF), found that website design has an over-arching tendency to be more masculine or male-oriented (in terms of layout, colors, font) than to be female-friendly.
 In 5 of 11 design items (Cyr and Bonanni, 2005) found differences in perception, opinion and satisfaction between men and women.
 They concluded:

 "Women were significantly less satisfied than men with the navigation of the site.
 This suggests a need to better understand the needs of women in order to navigate and find product or service information on websites"... and that "clear differences regarding perceptions on design occur between men and women".